wur-bioinformatics/introduction-to-bioinformatics/week5.md

 of interest.
 2D versions are also used, that separate proteins by both size and isoelectric point or pH value.
-Such experiments can be repeated on different samples to look for spots with different intensities, that may point to expression level differences.
+Such experiments can be repeated on different samples to look for spots with different intensities, that may point to abundance differences.
 One would still have to perform extract these spots and perform further measurements to learn more about these proteins, such as their sequence.
 One method of sequencing proteins is Edman degradation, but this is limited to short peptides (~30 amino